Valkyrie (Marvel Comics): Other characters named Valkyrie

+Samantha Parrington

 Samantha Parrington on the cover of The Order #4.
 Art by Carlos Pacheco.

 The Enchantress first transformed Samantha Parrington into the Valkyrie temporarily to gain revenge against the Hulk.
-On Earth, Pluto and Lorelei much later restored the Valkyrie's powers within Samantha Parrington.
+On Earth, Pluto and Lorelei much later restored the Valkyrie's powers within Parrington.
 Pluto tricked Lorelei though, erasing her memory, draining her powers, and turning her into a duplicate of Valkyrie.
-While Samantha was used by Pluto to turn Earth into a realm of the dead, Lorelei was found by the Defender Nighthawk, who believed she was the real Valkyrie and made her a Defender, though she never spoke.
-When the Defenders tried to stop Pluto, Lorelei battled Samantha and was restored to her former self.
-Samantha was freed from Pluto's control and she became part of the Defenders again as Valkyrie.
+While Parrington was used by Pluto to turn Earth into a realm of the dead, Lorelei was found by the Defender Nighthawk, who believed she was the real Valkyrie and made her a Defender, though she never spoke.
+When the Defenders tried to stop Pluto, Lorelei battled Parrington and was restored to her former self.
+Parrington was freed from Pluto's control and she became part of the Defenders again as Valkyrie.
 She and her teammate Hellcat later got an apartment together and Parrington remembered her real name when someone called her by her nickname "Sam".
 The two superheroines then met her parents, who thought that her transformation into Valkyrie was just a phase she was going through.
-Much to Parrington's chagrin, her parents are proud of her and turned their mansion into the Defenders base.
+To Parrington's chagrin, her parents are proud of her and turn their mansion into the Defenders base.

+Jane Foster

-Jane Foster became Thor for a time, and lost her powers.
-All Valkyries died during The War of the Realms, and Foster becomes the new Valkyrie by the end of it.
+Jane Foster became Thor for a time and lost her powers.
+All Valkyries died during The War of the Realms and Foster becomes the new Valkyrie by the end of it.